pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ------

-### Room Occupancy Tracking
+### Space Occupancy Tracking

-This research proposes an automated room occupancy tracking system to correlate spatial and behavioral analytics to environmental data via a network Internet of Things devices.
+This research proposes an automated space occupancy tracking system to correlate spatial and behavioral analytics to environmental data via a network of Internet of Things (IoT) devices.
 The research  addresses one of the fundamental issues of any facilities which is how to enhance people's emotional and  physical productivity while effectively maximizing spatial occupancy with adequate infrastructure.
 The system uses machine learning human detection to collect anonymous spatial and behavioral data, custom trained machine learning object detection algorithm for furniture location and orientation detection, an Internet of Things sensor network for environmental data collection to gather temperature, humidity, light level, air quality, and lastly, a stereo camera with structure from motion algorithm for near realtime 3-dimensional point-cloud generation.

 Below is a video showing test results of our custom trained machine learning tags.
-The tags will be deployed on furnitures and this setup will allow us to track the location and orientation, as well as how people interact with them.
+The tags will be deployed on furnitures and this setup will allow us to track location and orientation of the furnishings, as well as how people interact with them.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/OEQaDA0RMyA?rel=0;&autoplay=0&mute=1&controls=0&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>